 Ashlee obtained her bachelor's degree from the University of Michigan, a Broadcast Meteorology Certification from Mississippi State University and has a Master of Science degree from Eastern Michigan University.

 Most recently, Ashlee and the Doppler 10 Team were nominated for an Emmy for their weather special: Doppler 10 Ahead of the Winter Storm.
-For three consecutive years, Ashlee has been awarded “Best Weathercast” by the Ohio Associated Press Media Editors (2018-2020).
-The last two years, she was voted as Best Weather Person in the Columbus Dispatch’s “CBUS Top Picks” (2019, 2020).
+For three consecutive years, Ashlee has been awarded "Best Weathercast" by the Ohio Associated Press Media Editors (2018-2020).
+The last three years, she was voted as Best Weather Person in the Columbus Dispatch's "CBUS Top Picks" (2019-2021).